smokeyfro/website/content/tutorials/calculate-your-age-with-vue.md

 type: Article
 description: "Yesterday I finally started updating my new portfolio content and when I got to the about page on my old site, I noticed my age was still set to 35.
 Whoops."
 ---
 This is partly due to me spreading myself too thin and part of the motivation behind pulling all my side projects under a single roof.

 While it's easy to remedy (just set a reminder to update the dang age man!), a better solution would be to have the age value update automatically.
 Similarly to how one would auto update the copyright date in a sites footer.

 Doing this is in php would be pretty trivial, but being that it's not something I've done before in Vue.js, it took a bit of tinkering to get working.

-I'm using Gridsome for my site, but this will apply to any Vue.js project.
+I'm using Nuxt for my site, but this will apply to any Vue.js project.
 Here is the snippet, added as computed properties:

 ```js
 <script>